himslm01/himslm01.github.io/broadcast_media/broadcast_tv_SD_aspect_ratios.md

 ### SD 576 line 4:3

-To calculate the square-pixel width of a 4:3 576 line high video:
+To calculate the square-pixel width of a 4:3 576 line video:

 $ 576 \times \dfrac{4}{3} = 768 $ pixels wide.

-That means the centre 702 *active pixels* need to be scaled up to 768 pixels to make 4:3 video look square.
+That means the centre 702 *active pixels* need to be scaled up to 768 pixels to make square pixel 4:3.

 Applying the same scaling ratio to the full sampled 720 pixels of complete line means:

 $ \dfrac{720}{702} \times 576 \times \dfrac{4}{3} = 767.69 $ pixels wide.

-Rounding to the nearest whole even number, we must scale the full sampled 720 pixels up to 788 pixels to make full frame 4:3 look square (to within 0.02%).
+Rounding to the nearest whole even number, we must scale the full sampled 720 pixels up to 788 pixels to make full frame square pixel 4:3 (to within 0.02%).

 That gives the display aspect ratio of the full encoded 720x576 picture of **197:144**.

 ### SD 576 line 16:9

-To calculate the square-pixel width of a 16:9 576 line high video:
+To calculate the square-pixel width of a 16:9 576 line video:

 $ 576 \times \dfrac{16}{9} = 1024 $ pixels wide.

-That means the centre 702 *active pixels* need to be scaled up to 1024 pixels to make 16:9 video look square.
+That means the centre 702 *active pixels* need to be scaled up to 1024 pixels to make square pixel 16:9.

 Applying the same scaling ratio to the full sampled 720 pixels of complete line means:

 $ \dfrac{720}{702} \times 576 \times \dfrac{16}{9} = 1050.26 $ pixels wide.

-Rounding to the nearest whole even number, we must scale the 720 pixels up to 1050 pixels to make full frame 16:9 look square (to within 0.02%) .
+Rounding to the nearest whole even number, we must scale the 720 pixels up to 1050 pixels to make full frame square pixel 16:9(to within 0.02%) .

-But, for reasons of ease of encoding, we normally round to the nearest whole number devisable by 8, which is 1048 pixels wide (accurate to within 0.2%)
+But, for reasons of ease of encoding, we normally round to the nearest whole number divisible by 8, which is 1048 pixels wide (accurate to within 0.2%)

 That gives the display aspect ratio of the full encoded 720x576 picture of **131:72**.